8cH9azbsFifZ/hangboard/README.md

 *STATUS: In Development*

-Force and velocity sensing hangboard mount with exercise timers for all hangboards.
+A universal force and velocity sensing hangboard mount with exercise timers for all hangboards.
 ![Hangboard Mount](./images/IsometrixBoard.png)

 # Developing